tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 held accountable for it) until the ex-file's leases finally expire on their own.

-In the current release, these leases are each associated with a single "node secret" (stored in $BASEDIR/private/secret), which is used to generate renewal-secrets for each lease.
-Two nodes with different secrets will produce separate leases, and will not be able to renew each others' leases.

-Once the Accounting project is in place, leases will be scoped by a sub-delegatable "account id" instead of a node secret, so clients will be able to manage multiple leases per file.
+Once more of the Accounting project has been implemented, leases will be scoped by an "account id", and clients will be able to manage multiple leases per file.
 In addition, servers will be able to identify which shares are leased by which clients, so that clients can safely reconcile their idea of which files/directories are active against the server's list, and explicitly cancel leases on objects that aren't on the active list.

 By reducing the size of the "lease scope", the coordination problem is made easier.
 In general, mark-and-sweep is easier to implement (it requires mere